BKDuncan/LinkShortener/README.md

 # LinkShortener
-An ASP.NET web application that shortens links
+An ASP.NET web application that shortens links, and is deployed on Google Cloud Platform.